piotrpdev/WIT-Timetable-Generator/README.md

 ![Example](.github/example/example.png)

 Uses [Puppeteer](https://pptr.dev/) to automatically fill out the [WIT Timetable Page](http://studentssp.wit.ie/Timetables/StudentGroupTT.aspx) and generate a screenshot and PDF of the timetable.
-It also sends these to a [Discord](https://discord.com/) channel using a [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) (you can opt-out of this).
+It can also send these to a [Discord](https://discord.com/) channel using a [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ## Why?